When you purchase through links on our site, we may earn a commission. Here’s how it works.

 We look at all the brands on the market to see which products will work the best.
 Our experts picked the top choices in these categories:

-Enzyme toothpaste is a popular choice for cleaning dog teeth and fighting oral diseases because the enzymes break down food and bacteria.
+Dog enzymatic toothpaste is a popular choice for cleaning dog teeth and fighting oral diseases because the enzymes break down food and bacteria.
 Sentry Petrodex uses patented enzymes to set itself apart from other brands, and that is why we chose them as our pick for the best enzyme toothpaste for dogs.
 This non-foaming formula comes in a delicious poultry flavor that your pup may love.
 It reduces the plaque and bacteria that can cause oral disease.

+Can I brush my dog’s teeth with baking soda?
 Baking soda is an effective cleaning agent due to its abrasive nature and its ability to whiten and brighten teeth.
 Arm & Hammer dog toothpaste leads the pack as the best baking soda toothpaste for dogs.
 The Fresh Spectrum toothpaste comes in a coconut mint flavor and neutralizes odor while cleaning away plaque and whitening teeth.
 This paste is an adult dog toothpaste, so it’s not for puppies.

 Virbac makes our number one choice when you are seeking the best dog toothpaste for bad breath.
 This toothpaste uses enzymes to quickly break down food and bacteria, reducing the amount of plaque in your dog’s mouth.
 The vanilla mint flavor is a bonus that leaves your dog’s mouth feeling and smelling fresh.
 It also comes in other dog-friendly flavors (poultry, beef, seafood, malt).